 We know that behaviors are likely to occur again and again if they are rewarded.
 We also know that unwanted behaviors can be easily eliminated by teaching a better behavior as a replacement, a behavior that is incompatible with the problem behavior.

 Additionally, dogs do what works for them.
 We need to be keenly aware that we may be inadvertently rewarding these problem behaviors.
 When this happens, we need to teach our dogs that these behaviors no longer work for them, thus extinguishing their flame.

 These ideas are based on years of scientific study of how animals learn.

 We teach students about the importance of having great timing.
 When you have good timing, your dog will learn faster and with more precision.

-We teach students about the importance of being Great Leaders.
+Also, about the importance of being great leaders.
 We know that leadership is important, and that dogs need rules and structure.
 As a student, you will learn about leadership and the importance of life rewards.

 We understand that each and every one of our students has different goals.
 No two dogs are alike and thus no two people are alike.
 You make the final decision about which behaviors are important to you.

 We will give you the tools and techniques to train those behaviors, in the quickest and most reliable manner.

 With positive training techniques, you will see permanent changes in your dog's behavior, which will give your dog a lifetime of good behavior and give you a happy relationship with your dog.

 Your dog will eagerly participate in the training process and learn how to respect your household rules.